SilasPuma/desmos-graphing-calculator/README.md

 17. **Success**:
    - You have successfully completed the Playstore hack on the 4 Pro!
-   - The Playstore should now be accessible on your device.
+   - The Google Play Store should now be accessible on your device.

 ---